sergiozeppo/rss-puzzle/presentation/presentation.md

 to the cloud server.
 The web application you see on your screen receives the data from the server.
 Reports and graphs are generated from this data.

+In these slides, you can see how the sensors for soil monitoring are installed.
+They they can detect soil temperature, moisture and conductivity at different depth levels.

+And this is soil monitoring Web-application.
+As you can see, this report from the Web Application measures soil temperature at four different levels.

+Last but not least is the digital farm.
+This is a project that allows using IoT trackers to monitor the movement of animals, primarily horses.
+An IoT tracker is worn around the horse's neck, allowing data to be transmitted to the nearest mobile, satellite or radio base station.

+Today, IoT is being used extensively to lessen the burden on humans, to name a few.
+Iots deployed for smart homes, wearables, watches and bracelets, smart cars, smart farming, smart retail, smart grids, smart city and smart healthcare.
+With such a wide spectrum of applications, the future of it looks more promising than ever before.

+In 2018, therewere about 23 billion connected devices, which was more than double the world population.
+According to experts, there will be over 80 billion devices by 2025.
+Hence the conclusion is that IoT is the concept of connecting all devices using the Internet, which is constantly learning and constantly growing.

+Now that you have a picture of what IoT is and how Web Development is growing hand-in-hand.
+If you still have questions, please ask, I'd be happy to answer them.
+In the meantime, it's time to say goodbye!